saugat-15/aws-amplify-incident-tracker/README.md

    - Real-time data updates using GraphQL subscriptions

 2. **State Management**
-   - Form state handling with React Hook Form
+   - Form state handling with React Hooks
-   - Client-side caching for performance
-   - Optimistic updates for better user experience
+   - Efficient use of hooks as container-presentational architecture does the most of heavy lifting.

 ## Development Workflow